Roxithromycin

 • If you are taking the contraceptive pill, you don't usually need to use additional contraception if you're taking roxithromycin.
 But if the antibiotic or the illness they're treating cause diarrhoea or vomiting, lasting more than 24 hours, absorption of the contraceptive pill may be affected.
 If this happens, ask your prescriber for advice about contraception over the following few days.

-• Vaginal itching, soreness or discharge (thrush)
+• Vaginal itching, soreness or discharge (vaginal thrush): Ask your healthcare provider for advice.

-• Tell your doctor immediately or ring Healthline 0800 611 116.
+Tell your healthcare provider immediately or phone Healthline free on 0800 611 116 if these occur

-• Signs of problems with your liver such as yellowing of the skin or eyes, dark urine, pain in the abdomen
+• Signs of problems with your liver such as yellowing of the skin or eyes, dark urine, pain in the tummy.

 Read more about medicines and side effects and reporting a reaction you think might be a side effect.

-New Zealand Formulary Patient Information roxithromycin(external link)
+Roxithromycin(external link) New Zealand Formulary Patient Information

 References